mhowlett/infumap/README.md

 ```

 You can also specify configuration via environment variables (prefixed with `INFUMAP_`, case insensitive).
 These will overwrite any values specified in the settings file.
 Finally, note that if there is no `settings.toml` file, and all mandatory configuration values are specified via env vars (currently this is only `data_dir`), then a default `settings.toml` file will *not* be created.

+## MacOS Settings

+System Preferences / Trackpad:

+- Turn off "Smart zoom".
+If enabled, the system needs to wait to know if a two finger tap was a double two finger tap.
+- Turn off "Swipe between pages".